neobytes-project/docker-neobytesd/README.md

 Requirements
 ------------

-* Physical machine, cloud instance, or VPS that supports Docker (i.e. [Vultr](http://bit.ly/1HngXg0), [Digital Ocean](http://bit.ly/18AykdD), KVM or XEN based VMs) running Ubuntu 14.04 or later (*not OpenVZ containers!*)
+* Physical machine, cloud instance, or VPS that supports Docker (i.e. Vultr, Digital Ocean, KVM or XEN based VMs) running Ubuntu 18.04 or later (*not OpenVZ containers!*)
 * At least 500 GB to store the block chain files (and always growing!)
 * At least 1 GB RAM + 2 GB swap file

-Recommended and tested on unadvertised (only shown within control panel) [Vultr SATA Storage 1024 MB RAM/250 GB disk instance @ $10/mo](http://bit.ly/vultrbitcoind).
-Vultr

 Quick Start